Reares94/VIT_Cancer/README.md

 How can I produce the results?

-1 You need to download the dataset from this link https://www.kaggle.com/competitions/histopathologic-cancer-detection/data
+1 You need to download the dataset from this link https://www.kaggle.com/competitions/histopathologic-cancer-detection/data.
+The dataset has been manipulated to achieve a multiclass problem.

 2 Download the code I wrote and try to understand how it was organized by helping you with the comments